Kenneth-Goveas/nRF9160-Logger/doc/readme/configuration.md

 # Configuring the application

-The application can be configured to suit your requirements by assigning the parameters in the [prj.conf](../../prj.conf) configuration file.
+The application can be configured to suit your requirements by assigning the parameters in the [prj.conf][prj.conf] configuration file.
 A bare minimum initial setup is required for the application to work at all.
 Beyond this, it is also possible to optimize it for low power usage, enable/disable different network modes, adjust the sleep duration and timeouts, and fine tune many other